Human Rights Committee publishes report on facilitating peaceful protest

 The report welcomes the advance cooperation between the police and organisers of the TUC march, and the planned involvement of human rights observers in the control room on the day of the march itself.
 It also welcomes police initiatives to communicate better with protestors by using leaflets and Twitter.

-But concerns remain about kettling and the use of batons, including:
+Concerns remain about kettling and the use of batons, including:

 - a lack of clarity about the circumstances in which the police can resort to containment or 'kettling', and the apparent lack of opportunity for non-violent protesters to leave